chriskrycho/v5.chriskrycho.com/site/elsewhere/True Myth Releases 8.6 9.0 and a New Docs Site.md

 ---

-Like it says on the tin, I shipped three things for [True Myth][tm] today:
+Just like it says on the tin, I shipped three things for [True Myth][tm] today:

 - v8.6
 - v9.0